-e.g. PLANT > APHID > GARDEN SPIDER
+e.g. PLANT > SLUG > CENTIPEDE

-The plant is eaten by the aphid.
-The aphid is eaten by the garden spider.
+The plant is eaten by the slug.
+The slug is eaten by the centipede.

-- Look again at what each animal on the Minibeast Cards eats. - Can you construct a food chain from these animals using the Food Chain Cards and the picture of the plant? - Remember, think of the arrows as meaning 'is eaten by' to help you to get them the right way round. - Can you use the labels to show whether each animal is a herbivore, carnivore or omnivore?
+- Look again at what each animal on the Minibeast Cards eats. - © Can you construct a food chain from these animals using the Food Chain Cards and the picture of the plant?

+Remember, think of the arrows as meaning 'is eaten by' to help you to get them the right way round.